| since 2009|

 Hybrid Mattress Advantages

-Hybrid mattresses add just the right amount of bounce to memory foam comfort layers when constructed atop a mattress core made of pocketed coils and/or nano coils.
+Hybrid mattresses add just the right amount of bounce to memory foam comfort layers when constructed atop a mattress core made of pocketed springs and/or nano springs.

 Unlike beds made entirely of foam, hybrid mattresses deliver all the orthopedic benefits of memory foam comfort layers without feeling like you are sinking.

-Hybrids made with coils allow airflow into the mattress that helps cool the otherwise heat-retaining memory foam comfort layers.
+Hybrids made with pocketed springs allow airflow into the mattress that helps cool the otherwise heat-retaining memory foam comfort layers.

 The History of Hybrid Mattresses